iduwawl/The-brain-games/README.md

 ---

 ## Installition
-For the game to work properly, make sure you have poetry installed.
+For the project to work properly, make sure you have `poetry` installed.
 1. Clone the repository
     ```bash
     git clone git@github.com:iduwawl/The-brain-games.git